 An overhead image of a mini cast iron skillet with pumpkin crisp and a scoop of vanilla ice cream on a dark green table next to two more skillets, a black and white checkered linen, and vintage forks.

-This pumpkin crisp is deeply comforting with a super creamy, spiced filling and a lightly sweetened oat topping.
-If you love pumpkin pie, then you’ll definitely love this version with a borderline granola-ish crumble.
+This crumble is deeply comforting with spiced filling and a lightly sweetened oat topping that I’ve been making since I was in pastry school.
+If you love pumpkin pie cups or creamy pumpkin cheesecake bites, then you’ll definitely love this dessert with a borderline granola-ish crumble.
 Which, in my very biased opinion, makes it totally acceptable for breakfast.
 Yay!

 An overhead of various white and grey bowls with baking ingredients like flour, oats, pecans, sugar, and butter on a white speckled counter next to a can of pumpkin and dark green linen.